100 Notable alumni of

 -

-Hasheem Thabeet is a Tanzanian professional basketball player who currently plays for Dar City.
-He played college basketball for UConn before being drafted second overall in the 2009 NBA draft by the Memphis Grizzlies.
-His performance as a second overall draft pick has led many analysts to label him as one of the "biggest busts" in NBA history.
+Hasheem Thabeet is a Tanzanian professional basketball player for Dar City of the Basketball Africa League (BAL).
+He played college basketball for the UConn Huskies before being drafted second overall in the 2009 NBA draft by the Memphis Grizzlies.
+Thabeet's performance as a second overall draft pick has led many analysts to label him as one of the "biggest busts" in NBA history.

 -